gwendall/meteor-bindings/README.md

 **Bindings.reactive = Boolean** (true by default)
 Whether or not the DOM should be updated reactively.
-Set it to false if you want to trigger the DOM update yourself with a given event, or just use it to bind inputs to reactive-vars.
+Set it to false if you want to only use the package to bind inputs to reactive-vars, or trigger the DOM update yourself with one of the methods below.

 Methods
 ----------